 Superstar talent, World Series wins and stellar win/loss records put these five teams toward the top of the odds.
 Read more about each team’s chances below.

-The Dodgers top the power rankings heading into 2025 after another stellar offseason.
+The Dodgers remain near the top of the power rankings heading a quarter of the way through the season.
 The reigning World Series champions, they’ve doubled down on the success they’ve seen from adding baseball’s premier superstar, Shohei Ohtani, by making more significant upgrades to their roster.
 Signing Blake Snell solidifies their rotation, while Hyeseong Kim and Michael Conforto bring versatility and power to their lineup.

 The Dodgers also retained Teoscar Hernández and Blake Treinen from last year’s championship squad, and Ohtani’s expected return to pitching further bolsters their already dominant rotation.
 A team this stacked has every expectation of making another deep playoffs run, if not a repeat title, this season.